BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 13. The text, or **txt** file shows the nucleotide and protein sequence of all the annotated genes.
 ![Figure 50](./images/Picture50.png "Figure 50")

-14. The *xls* is an excel file that shows the nucleotide and protein sequence of all the annotated genes.
+14. The **.xls** is an excel file that shows the nucleotide and protein sequence of all the annotated genes.
 ![Figure 51](./images/Picture51.png "Figure 51")

 15. The **genome_quality_details.txt** file shows some of the quality scores seen in the GenomeReport.html, and a list of the genes in both the newly annotated and reference genomes, and the number of copies of this gene in each.